 They couldn’t be more wrong.

-Sure, WordPress is still a great blogging platform, but it’s so much more!
+Sure, WordPress is still a great platform if you want to make a living from a blog, but it’s so much more!
 It’s a full-fledged Content Management System that runs websites for:

 - Local Businesses

 - Events Venues